…and why it’s good for writers by Jacob Harpel.

-And of course, there is our own articles and downloads – Shore Scripts.
+And of course, there are our own articles and downloads – Shore Scripts.
 Not only will you find informative and helpful articles to guide you through the dark uncertainty of writing, but Shore Scripts also has Script Analysis for popular movies like Drive, Network, and the Big Lebowski.
-Take the time to study the structure for these movies and what makes them work.
+Take the time to study the structure of these movies and what makes them work.
 Find ways to insert that into your own writing.

 Consume what motivates you.